department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/eligibility.md

 <br>

-### What if I have a less than honorable discharge that I believe is unfair or unjust?
+### If I have a less than honorable discharge, can I try to get my discharge upgraded so I can get a VA home loan?

-You can apply for a discharge upgrade. f your application goes through and your discharge is upgraded, you'll be eligible for the VA benefits you earned during your period of service.<br/>
+Yes.
+You can apply for a discharge upgrade.
+If your application goes through and your discharge is upgraded, you'll be eligible for the VA benefits you earned during your period of service. <br>

 [Find out how to apply for a discharge upgrade](/discharge-upgrade-instructions/).